benedictau1993/class-bingo/README.md

 - terminaltables

 #### Future developments:
+- add Python `curses sc\rc` functionality to overwrite previous bingo sheets instead of printing a new sheet below
 - integration with Google Sheets with Google API
 - logic when Bingo
 - special effects when Bingo